Zumium/Fcrypt/README.md

 	-r 	Remove the source file when done
 	-m	Encryption mode.Use 'aes-ecb' or 'aes-cbc' or 'aes-cfb'

-License:
+__License__

-Copyright (C) 2015 Zumium
+Copyright (C) 2015 Zumium <martin007323@gmail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+If not, see <http://www.gnu.org/licenses/>.